 turns all lights off and is a useful function to use as, when used, it ensures an experiment, or section of an experiment, begins with no stimuli on.

-will make a sprite image scroll across the screen from the position it started at (i.e. from its original location as detailed in a SETLIGHT function or from the position it moved to following the previous PANLIGHT function) to the position detailed after the PANLIGHT command:
+to have a sprite image scroll across the screen from a set starting position (i.e., from its original location as detailed in a SETLIGHT function or from the position it moved to following the previous PANLIGHT function) to the position detailed after the PANLIGHT command:

-will make the image move, from its starting position (as detailed above) to the position on the screen defined here (100,500), moving for the pre-defined time SCROLLTIME.
+will make the image move from its starting position (as detailed above) to the position on the screen defined here (100,500), moving for the pre-defined time SCROLLTIME (see DEFINE directive above).

-This function will load the asset called “fullyzoned_5hole” and detect any movement in the highlighted zones.
+This function will load the asset called "fullyzoned_5hole" as the detection zones.
+It will now detect movement in the highlighted zones.

-This function will load the asset called “arenas4l” which indicates the number and shape of different arenas that are set up for tracking the model organisms.
+This function will load the asset called "arenas4long" as the arena areas.
+It creates the area in which 1 animal will be tracked.
+The name "arena4long" indicates the number and shape of different arenas that are set up for tracking the animals.

 starts the video recording for the time in seconds specified in brackets, saving the video with the name detailed in the parenthesis, “ ”